 Because of many things, Homer Glen is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Homer Glen really has some of the features that families look for when choosing a good community to raise children.
 Is Homer Glen perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Homer Glen is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.66% of adults in Homer Glen have a bachelor's degree or even advanced degree.
+The education level of Homer Glen citizens is very high relative to the national average among all cities (21.84%): 36.88% of adults in Homer Glen have a bachelor's degree or even advanced degree.